Basilica of St. Josaphat: History

-Poles began trickling into Milwaukee in the 1840s, but the flow increased after the Civil War until their numbers were next only to the German-Americans.
-In 1866 Saint Stanislaus parish was founded - the first urban Polish parish in the U.S. St. Stanislaus branched off Josaphat's congregation in 1888.
-Josaphat's first church building burned in 1889.
-They rebuilt, but in 1896, when the parish church proved to be too small, Pastor Wilhelm Grutza commissioned a prominent church architect of the late 19th and early 20th centuries, Erhard Brielmaier.
-Like a number of other Polish churches in the so-called Polish Cathedral style, such as St. Mary of the Angels in Chicago or Immaculate Heart of Mary in Pittsburgh, the architectural plans for the new edifice were intentionally modeled on St. Peter's Basilica.
+Poles began immigrating to Milwaukee in the 1840s, and by the late 19th century they were the second-largest ethnic group in the city following German Americans.
+In 1866, Saint Stanislaus parish was founded—the first urban Polish parish in the US.
+The Saint Josaphat congregation branched off from Saint Stanislaus in 1888, but the first church building burned in 1889.
+Pastor Wilhelm Grutza commissioned Erhard Brielmaier, a prominent church architect of the late 19th and early 20th centuries, to design a new church in 1896 after the congregation outgrew the rebuilt structure.
+Like a number of other Polish churches, it was designed in the Polish cathedral style.
+Like St. Mary of the Angels in Chicago and Immaculate Heart of Mary in Pittsburgh, the architectural plans were modeled on St. Peter's Basilica in Rome.

-As the design neared completion, Father Grutza learned that the U.S. Post Office and Customs House in Chicago was being razed.
+As the design neared completion, Father Grutza learned that the U.S. Custom House, Court House, and Post Office in Chicago was being razed.
 He purchased the 200,000 tons of salvage material for $20,000 and had it delivered to Milwaukee on 500 railroad flatcars, where parishioners were waiting to begin construction.

-The Basilica was formally dedicated in 1901 by Archbishop Francis Xavier Katzer with 4,000 people in attendance.
-Once completed, it met the requirements of Milwaukee's growing Polish Catholic population by seating 2,400 members and was the city's largest church.
-Artist Tadeusz Żukotyński painted the first painting in the church, The Martyrdom of St. Josaphat, in 1904.
+The basilica was formally dedicated in 1901 by Archbishop Francis Xavier Katzer with 4,000 people in attendance.
+Once completed, it met the needs of Milwaukee's growing Polish Catholic population by seating 2,400 members and was the city's largest church.
+Artist Tadeusz Żukotyński created the first painting in the church, The Martyrdom of St. Josaphat, in 1904.
 Decoration on the interior was completed in 1928 by artists Conrad Schmitt and Gonippo Raggi.
 Detailed oil paintings depicting biblical scenes adorned the walls and inner dome, while ornamental plasterwork finished in gold leaf set the columns, and ornate stained glass covered the windows.

 In 1929, Pope Pius XI designated St. Josaphat Church as the third minor basilica in the United States, marking it as a place of pilgrimage, special devotion, and historical significance.

 An electrical fire in 1940 caused extensive smoke damage to the interior, and a lightning storm in 1947 dislodged several large blocks of stone from the base of the dome.
 The need for repairs could no longer be ignored.
 Structural maintenance and renovation of the murals began in earnest from 1948 through 1951.

 Strong winds in 1986 tore a sheet of copper from the dome and severe water damage occurred.
-Financial assistance in repairs was the impetus for partnerships with the Franciscan Order, along with several prominent businessmen from the Polish community.
+A subsequent need for financial assistance was the impetus for partnerships with the Order of Friars Minor Conventual and several prominent businessmen from the Polish community.
 This led to the establishment of the St. Josaphat Basilica Foundation in 1991 and allowed large scale restoration work, again by Conrad Schmitt Studios, to begin.